gunaykrgl/siber_guvenlik/docs/index.md

 Physical attacks are the type of attacks that require the attacker to have physical access to a device in the network or a transfer medium used for the network (e.g Cables).
 They are based on exploiting the vulnerabilities on the first layer of the OSI model.

 1. **Cable Interception (Wire Tapping)**:
-The attacker may sever a cable at a specific location and deploy a device, such as a Raspberry Pi, under their control.
+This attack is also known as "Man in the middle Attack" The attacker may sever a cable at a specific location and deploy a device, such as a Raspberry Pi, under their control.
 This device could be configured to intercept and duplicate incoming packets, sending an identical copy both to the intended destination and the attacker's device.
 Through this method, the attacker gains the ability to divert the network traffic through their own device, allowing for unauthorized access and potential interception of sensitive information (Compromising CONFIDENTIALITY).

     **Counter-Strategy**